We can all take steps to stop the spread of COVID-19. Kansas businesses, schools, hospitals, communities and even lives depend on it.

-Your chance of being infected by the Delta Variant is lower if you’re vaccinated.
-Talk to your physician about the benefits associated with the COVD-19 vaccine to determine if getting this fully approved vaccine is right for you.
+Your chance of being infected is lower if you’re vaccinated.
+Vaccines and boosters help prevent serious illness and death.
+Talk to your physician about the benefits associated with the COVD-19 vaccine.

 Wearing a mask reduces transmission, protecting you and others.
 Universal masking also prevents the need for lockdowns, so if we all mask up, Kansas can remain open safely.
 Be sure to fully cover your mouth and nose.

 Soap and water weaken the virus by destroying its “coat” and rinsing it away.
 Wash hands often with soap and warm water for at least 20 seconds.
 If soap and water are unavailable, use hand sanitizer containing at least 60% alcohol.